 Investing in the health of the oceans and its bounty provides Clearwater a reliable, long-term supply of the best shellfish available for our customers.
 Not only does Sydney continue to help establish Clearwater as a global leader in sustainable seafood excellence, she is also a true role model and inspiration for young women entering the fishing industry today.

-Randall Scott is Captain of the Randall Dominaux, Clearwater’s only offshore lobster vessel.
-Together with a crew of 17, Randell harvests lobster from the offshore fishery, located south of Brown’s Bank off the coast of Nova Scotia.
+Randall Scott is Captain of the Randell Dominaux, Clearwater’s only offshore lobster vessel.
+Together with a crew of 17, Randall harvests lobster from the offshore fishery, located south of Brown’s Bank off the coast of Nova Scotia.

 Randall began his career in the groundfish industry at the age of 17 and later joined Clearwater, working in the crab and lobster fishery for the past 21 years.
 As a Captain, Randall is responsible for ensuring the highest standard of quality is practiced when handling each individual lobster, using Clearwater’s advanced technology and storage capabilities.
 From the moment the lobsters are pulled from the ocean, they are stored in a refrigerated salt water system onboard the vessel, allowing them to maintain a consistent temperature comparable to their natural habitat.